The ultimate guide to China's apps beyond the Great Firewall

 Most of Google's services don't work.
 Baidu's do

-If you're used to searching Google for recommended restaurants nearby while travelling in a foreign land, I have bad news for you: Just about all Google services won't work in China.
+If you're used to searching Google for recommended restaurants nearby while traveling in a foreign land, I have bad news for you: Just about all Google services won't work in China.

 Taobao's got deals like eBay

 Items get a lot cheaper on Singles Day, which falls on Nov.
 11 every year.
-Alibaba popularised this Chinese holiday as a 24-hour shopping bonanza that dwarfs international equivalents such as Black Friday and Cyber Monday, raking in over $25 billion during last year's event.
+Alibaba popularized this Chinese event as a 24-hour shopping bonanza that dwarfs international equivalents such as Black Friday and Cyber Monday, raking in over $25 billion last year.

 More online shopping is available on JD.com, Pinduoduo and Suning, although they're not free from fakes either.